XanderTheDev/p2pool-dashboard/README.md

 - Shows **XMR price trends** over time.
 - Shows current **luck** in the PPLNS window
 - Shows current **accumulated XMR** in the PPLNS window (expectations, not reality)
+- Shows estimated **true luck** since you started mining with your current daily hashrate
 - Shows how many **shares and uncles** you have gotten
 - Rolling **24-hour log** saved to disk automatically.
 - Lightweight Python server serving live charts and stats.